 Although the above-mentioned battery of fixed effects controls for potential confounding factors related to country- and industry-specific factors, there remains a concern regarding omitted variables at the level of HQ firms.
 For instance, the HQ's productivity has been shown theoretically and empirically to have an impact on firm boundaries, see, e.g., Kohler and Smolka (2021) and Tomiura (2007).
 Fortunately, our data provide a way to control for unobserved heterogeneity across HQs.
-More specifically, because parent firms can have multiple subsidiaries located in different countries in our data, we can include HQ firm fixed effects φ_h and investigate the role of cultural distance within the same HQ.
+More specifically, because parent firms can have multiple subsidiaries which can be governed by managers with different cultural backgrounds, we can include HQ firm fixed effects $\phi_h$ and investigate the role of cultural distance within the same HQ.
 To illustrate the value-added of this within transformation with an example, consider a HQ of a multinational company with, say, an American CEO which has multiple subsidiaries around the globe.
-Using φ_h , we hold the HQ-firm culture fix (in the example above, American) and test whether this HQ owns lower shares in culturally distant subsidiaries (with, say, a Belgian manager) rather than culturally more proximate subsidiaries (with, say, an Australian manager).
+Using $\phi_h$ , we hold the HQ-firm culture fix (in the example above, American) and test whether this HQ owns lower shares in culturally distant subsidiaries (with, say, a Belgian manager) rather than culturally more proximate subsidiaries (with, say, an Australian manager).

-The vector X_s contains two observable characteristics of the subsidiary firm: the (log of) revenue, $\log(Revenue)s$ - a proxy for a subsidiary's size - and the (log of) capital intensity, $\log(K/L)s$.37
+The vector $X_s$ contains two observable characteristics of the subsidiary firm: the (log of) revenue, $\log(Revenue)s$ - a proxy for a subsidiary's size - and the (log of) capital intensity, $\log(K/L)s$ .